Henri Giraud

-Born to an Alsatian family in Paris, Giraud graduated from the Saint-Cyr military academy and served in French North Africa.
+Henri Giraud was born in Paris to coal merchant Louis-Joseph Giraud (1853-1916) and his wife Jeanne Joséphine Giraud (née Deguignand), both of Alsatian descent.
+Giraud graduated from the Saint-Cyr military academy and served in French North Africa, where he was awarded Légion d'honneur for service during the Rif War.
 He was wounded and captured by the Germans during the First World War, but managed to escape from his prisoner-of-war camp.
-During the interwar period, Giraud returned to North Africa and fought in the Rif War, for which he was awarded the Légion d'honneur.

 Early in the Second World War, Giraud fought in the Netherlands.
 In May 1940, he was again captured by the Germans, but made another successful escape from captivity in April 1942 after two years of careful planning.
 From within Vichy France he worked with the Allies in secret, and assumed command of French troops in North Africa after Operation Torch (November 1942) following the assassination of François Darlan.
 In January 1943, he took part in the Casablanca Conference along with Charles de Gaulle, Winston Churchill and Franklin D. Roosevelt.
 Later in the same year, Giraud and de Gaulle became co-presidents of the French Committee of National Liberation, but he lost support and retired in frustration in April 1944.

 After the war, Giraud was elected to the Constituent Assembly of the French Fourth Republic.
 He died in Dijon in 1949.

-Early life

-Henri Giraud was born in Paris, of Alsatian descent, and was the son of a coal merchant.

 Military career

-He graduated from the Saint-Cyr Military Academy in 1900 and joined the French Army as a sub-lieutenant in the 4th Zouaves.
+Giraud graduated from the Saint-Cyr Military Academy in 1900 and joined the French Army as a sub-lieutenant in the 4th Zouaves.
 In 1907, he qualified for admission to the École supérieure de guerre, and on 10 December was transferred to the 27th Infantry.
-Having successfully qualified as a staff officer, he was appointed to the staff of the 9th Army Corps on 13 October 1909.
+Having successfully qualified as a staff officer, Giraud was appointed to the staff of the 9th Army Corps on 13 October 1909.
 On 23 October 1911, he was appointed to the staff of the 1st Brigade of Cuirassiers.
-Due to the slow pace of promotion in the peacetime army, he only received a brevet promotion to captain on 23 December 1912, over a decade after his promotion to lieutenant.
+Due to the slow pace of promotion in the peacetime army, Giraud only received a brevet promotion to captain on 23 December 1912, over a decade after his promotion to lieutenant.
 On 23 June 1913, Giraud returned to the 4th Zouaves, and commanded Zouave troops in North Africa until he was transferred back to France in 1914 when World War I broke out.